octobercms/docs/services-behaviors.md

 - When using the `ExtensionTrait` the methods from `ExtensionBase` should be applied to the class.

 - When using the `ExtendableTrait` the methods from `Extendable` should be applied to the class.

+<a name="pre-defined-behaviors"></a>
+## Pre-defined Behaviors

+October comes with some pre-defined behaviors.

+### Behaviors from Traits

+These behaviors originate from the default [Traits](https://octobercms.com/docs/database/traits) available in October.

+#### Purgeable

+Purged attributes will not be saved to the database when a model is created or updated.
+To extend a model with this behavior simply add it to the $implement array and declare a $purgeable property with an array containing the attributes to purge.

+> **Note**: Due to how models are processed the purgeable behavior needs to include a reference to itself in the $purgeable property.

+This behavior can be implemented directly in a class.

+    class MyClass extends \October\Rain\Extension\Extendable
+    {
+        public $implement = [
+            'October.Rain.UtilityFunctions',
+        ];

+        $purgeable = ['purgeable'];
+    }

+It can also be dynamically implemented.

+    /**
+     * Extend the RainLab.User user model to include the purgeable behavior */ RainLab\User\Models\User::extend(function($model) {

+        // Implement the purgeable behavior
+        $model->implement[] = 'October.Rain.Database.Behaviors.Purgeable';

+        // Declare the purgeable property dynamically for the behavior behavior to use
+        $model->addDynamicProperty('purgeable', ['purgeable']);
+    });